chess-equality/devkit/README.md

 - Rationale, scope, and plan to migrate `kit/scripts/devctl` to a typed CLI while keeping shell shims.
 - See: `kit/docs/proposals/devkit-cli-migration.md`.

-## Portability and Onboarding Roadmap
+## Portability and Onboarding Updates

-We are actively smoothing the first-run experience so the devkit works out of the box on more hosts.
-Upcoming changes include:

-- Replacing `readlink -f` in wrapper scripts with POSIX-friendly path resolution so macOS users can launch the toolkit without additional dependencies.
+Recent improvements:

+- Wrapper scripts now rely on POSIX-compatible path resolution, eliminating the GNU `readlink -f` dependency on macOS and other BSD systems.
-- Expanding `overlays/<project>/devkit.yaml` to accept `workspace` and overlay `env` values, letting the CLI wire mounts and environment variables without hard-coded relative paths in Compose files.
+- Overlay configs populate `WORKSPACE_DIR` and default environment variables automatically, removing most hard-coded relative paths from compose overrides.
-- Improving the CLI bootstrap flow so a missing binary can be built automatically (or with a single prompt) instead of failing with a bare error message.
+- Wrapper entrypoints auto-build the `devctl` binary with `make` when it is missing, so newcomers can launch the kit without a manual compile step.

+Next focus areas:

+- Add cross-platform smoke tests that exercise the wrapper scripts on macOS/Linux runners.
+- Provide `devctl doctor` diagnostics that bundle the preflight checks with workspace validation, reducing guesswork for first-time contributors.
+- Expand documentation with a troubleshooting matrix for common Docker/Compose startup failures.

-Contributions that help test these items across operating systems are welcome; see the proposals in `kit/docs/` for discussion threads and status updates.
+Contributions that help exercise these flows across operating systems are welcome; see the proposals in `kit/docs/` for discussion threads and status updates.